ninjaboy/book-exploring-async-basics/src/8_0_implementing_our_own_runtime.md

 First is `NodeThread`, which represents a thread in our thread pool.
 As you see we have a `JoinHandle` (which we get when we call `thread::spawn`) and the sending part of a channel.
-This channel, sends messages of the type `Event`.
+This channel, sends messages of the type `Task`.

 ```rust, no_run
 #[derive(Debug)]